 Henry’s musical credits include arranging hundreds of recordings for a wide variety of artists, performing ragtime piano for “Sesame Street Live,” co-writing 3 nationally published musicals, and composing music for radio & television, as well as published choral music.
 Henry has recorded 8 piano solo CDs in addition to 4 albums he produced with Minneapolis "Pavarotti of Gospel", singer Robert Robinson.
 As a Yamaha artist, Henry's piano artistry is available for Disklavier owners at YamahaMusicSoft.com.
 He has performed extensively throughout the country in varied venues ranging from nursing homes to summer festivals to stadiums.

-Henry and his wife, Dr. Lisa Wiens, reside in the Pittsburgh area and have four daughters - Lora Joy, Stephanie Faith, Joanna Hope and Carolyn Grace - in addition to 4 grandsons, Asher, Isaiah, Oscar and Felix.
+Henry and his wife, Dr. Lisa Wiens, reside in Pittsburgh and have four daughters - Lora Joy, Stephanie Faith, Joanna Hope and Carolyn Grace - as well as 4 grandsons, Asher, Isaiah, Oscar and Felix.